 Promoting Secure Tenure and Access Rights: Granting secure tenure and access rights to local communities and indigenous populations can empower them to manage and benefit from forest resources sustainably.
 In order to promote secure tenure and access rights in sustainable forest and protected area management, it is important to engage with local communities and indigenous peoples in decision-making processes (Wolch et al. 2014; Kumar et al. 2023a).
 This includes recognizing and respecting their traditional rights and practices, as well as ensuring their participation in the planning and implementation of conservation initiatives.
 By involving these communities in the management of their land, they are more likely to feel a sense of ownership and responsibility for its protection.
 Furthermore, promoting secure tenure and access rights can lead to more sustainable and effective conservation outcomes (Stupak et al. 2011; Kumar et al. 2023b).
 When local communities and indigenous peoples have secure rights to their land, they are more likely to invest in its long-term protection and management.
 This can lead to improved biodiversity conservation, reduced deforestation, and increased resilience to climate change.
 By recognizing and supporting the rights of these communities, we can create a more equitable and sustainable approach to forest and protected area management.

 Supporting Sustainable Forest Management Practices: Providing technical assistance, financial incentives, and training to promote sustainable logging practices, reforestation efforts, and NTFP management techniques is crucial.
-One key aspect of policies supporting sustainable forest management is the enforcement of regulations that prevent over-exploitation of forests (McDermott 2013; Bhardwaj et al. 2024).
+One key aspect of policies supporting sustainable forest management is the enforcement of regulations that prevent over-exploitation of forests (McDermott, 2013; Bhardwaj et al. 2024).
 By setting limits on the amount of timber that can be harvested and implementing monitoring systems to ensure compliance, governments can help preserve the health of forests and prevent deforestation.
 Additionally, policies that promote sustainable logging practices, such as selective cutting and replanting of trees, can help maintain the biodiversity and productivity of forest ecosystems (Kumar et al. 2024).
 Furthermore, policies supporting sustainable forest management can also include incentives for conservation efforts and the protection of critical habitats.
-By providing financial incentives for landowners to preserve forests and wildlife habitats, governments can encourage the conservation of valuable ecosystems that provide important ecological services (Wang and Tian 2023).
+By providing financial incentives for landowners to preserve forests and wildlife habitats, governments can encourage the conservation of valuable ecosystems that provide important ecological services (Wang and Tian, 2023).
 Additionally, policies that support community-based forest management initiatives can empower local communities to take an active role in the stewardship of their forests, promoting sustainable practices that benefit both the environment and the people who depend on forests for their livelihoods.
 By implementing comprehensive policies that support sustainable forest management practices, governments can help ensure the long-term health and viability of our forests for future generations.

 Combating Illegal Logging and Trade: Strengthening law enforcement, implementing traceability systems, and promoting international cooperation are essential for combating illegal logging and trade.
 There are several key strategies that can be implemented to combat illegal logging and trade in sustainable forest products (Du et al. 2023).
 One approach is to strengthen enforcement of existing laws and regulations, including cracking down on illegal logging operations and prosecuting those responsible for illegal activities.
 Additionally, promoting transparency and traceability in the supply chain can help to prevent the laundering of illegally sourced timber and ensure that consumers are able to make informed choices about the products they purchase.
 By working together with governments, industry stakeholders, and conservation organizations, we can help to create a more sustainable and transparent market for forest products.